Redefining the Ride – Xpress 2.0

 ATL is currently implementing Phase 1 of Redefining the Ride – Xpress 2.0 based on existing ridership.
 Phase 2, which may be implemented based on future funding and resources, will be aimed at providing new service options for Xpress riders.

-ATL maintained a minimum of three morning and three afternoon trips per corridor, with additional trips added to corridors based on passenger demand and available funding.
-The 85-North corridor also received additional service due to an agreement with ATL and Ride Gwinnett to operate all commuter services under Xpress.
+ATL maintained a minimum of three morning and three afternoon trips per corridor on Tuesdays-Thursdays, with additional trips added to corridors based on passenger demand and available funding.
+The 75-North and 85-North corridors also received additional service due to an agreement between ATL and CobbLinc and Ride Gwinnett to operate all commuter services under Xpress.
 The ATL is open to other jurisdictional partnerships and agreements to provide additional Xpress service along other corridors.

-ATL is coordinating with Ride Gwinnett staff throughout the Redefining the Ride implementation process to determine the appropriate level of service for the 85-North corridor.
-Additional sweeper service is currently being evaluated but has yet to be proposed.
+ATL has coordinated with Ride Gwinnett staff throughout the Redefining the Ride implementation process to determine the appropriate level of service for the 85-North corridor.
+Additional sweeper service is not currently planned for the corridor; however, ATL will continue to monitor ridership and passenger demand.

-ATL is evaluating current bus travel times as part of the service adjustment in effort to improve on-time performance.
+ATL evaluated current bus travel times as part of the service adjustment in an effort to improve on-time performance.

 Travel time estimates are primarily based on observed bus travel times during the Fall 2024 service period.
 For new route segments that do not currently have service today, travel times were estimated based on observed bus speeds for similar roadway segments and modified based on general traffic and speed condition data obtained through publicly available sources.
 Generally, ATL utilized conservative run time estimates to ensure the proposed routes can achieve a high level of reliability.